ansys/ansys-sphinx-theme/doc/source/user-guide/options.rst

 through the ``static_search`` dictionary in the ``html_theme_options``.

 To improve the search performance, a debounce function is available.
-By default, no delay is applied, meaning no debounce function is used.
-To add a delay, declare the ``delay`` key in the ``static_search`` dictionary with a value specifying the amount of milliseconds to wait before executing the search.
+By default, a delay of 300 milliseconds is applied.
+To modify this value, declare the ``delay`` key in the ``static_search`` dictionary with a value specifying the amount of milliseconds to wait before executing the search.
+A value of ``0`` disables the debounce function.

 .. note::